crystals80/cart253/projects/project2/final/README.md

 <b>Attributing Code</b>

 Inspired by its smoothing visuals, this code was taken from p5.js Examples — Flocking
 Link: https://p5js.org/examples/hello-p5-flocking.html

 It is a demonstration of Craig Reynolds' "Flocking" behavior.
 Rules of this demonstration includes 3 aspects: Cohesion, Separation, Alignment.)
 From natureofcode.com.

+This code was incorporated with the help of Sabine

 <b>Attributing Typeface</b>